cncf/tag-contributor-strategy/website/content/contributors/getting-started.md

 Even if you're not a technical contributor, there are still many ways you can contribute to open source.
 Here are some of the key skills you'll need:

 **Documentation:** Most open source projects have documentation that needs to be written and maintained.
-You can contribute by writing documentation, tutorials, or blog posts if you're interested in writing.
+You can contribute by writing documentation, tutorials, or blog posts.

 **Design:** If you're a designer, you can contribute to open source by creating graphics, logos, or improving the website